BA & BSc Geography Fieldwork

 The costs of all compulsory fieldwork and classes are covered by the department.
 Students will only be required to pay for food, spending money etc.

 Costs for optional field classes vary depending on a number of factors, including but not limited to destination and number of students participating.
-Current estimated costs for 2018/19 vary between £1500 - £2000 per student.
+Current estimated costs for 2018/19 vary between £1000 - £1500 per student, or roughly £2500 for New Zealand.
 Some factors which may impact on the cost of field trips are beyond our control such as airline fare increases.
 We try to keep the costs as low as possible, and to inform students as early as possible of the cost of any optional field trips that they have planned to take.